NehaRavikumar/conway-github-warning/README.md

 A second major influence came from recent npm supply-chain disruptions
 (see: https://dev.to/usman_awan/the-night-npm-caught-fire-inside-the-2025-javascript-supply-chain-meltdown-52o3), which highlighted a different but related failure mode:

-- A single compromised maintainer or authentication failure can ripple across thousands of repositories
+- A single compromised maintainer or authentication failure can ripple across thousands of repos
 - Many affected projects were “innocent bystanders” whose own code never changed
 - Risk was visible at the ecosystem level before local failures, but most tooling reacted only after breakage

-This directly motivated treating **ecosystem exposure as a first-class signal**.
+This directly motivated treating ecosystem exposure as a first-class signal.
 In this system, repositories are flagged not only when they fail locally, but when they depend on infrastructure that is currently unstable elsewhere.

-To keep this actionable rather than noisy, vulnerability enrichment (via OSV.dev) is intentionally scoped to **dependencies implicated by the triggering signal**, framing vulnerabilities as contextual exposure rather than static defects.
+To keep this actionable rather than noisy, vulnerability enrichment (via OSV.dev) is intentionally scoped to dependencies implicated by the triggering signal, framing vulnerabilities as contextual exposure rather than static defects.

 ---

 ## Improvements & Next Steps

 - Org-wide patterns: currently only tracking issues for each repo and looking at ecosystem wide issue, a next step would be to cluster and look at signals for repos on an org-wide basis.
-- As the system runs for longer, summary graphs could be used to track  risk accumulation fover time or certain repos
+- As the system runs for longer, summary graphs could be used to track  risk accumulation over time for certain repos
 - Add a human feedback loop for the summaries and risk assesment
-- Add timelines for multi-process issues (ex. workflow modified → secret referenced → outbound POST → detection)
+- Add timelines in UI for multi-process issues (ex. explicitly showing workflow modified → secret referenced → outbound POST → detection)